jpenalve/MLcourseProject/README.md

 # Future Works

+What we think could be future work that may benefit the project are:

+- Utilizing RNNs with CNNs to include the global temporal change information as it was done in [1].

+- Making adaptive kernel sizes for CNN (and for cropping windows sizes) to extract optimal frequency features.

+- Using autoencoders to extract recurring patterns, and using these to increase classification accuracy.

+- Using Transfer learning to utilize this dataset on other EEG applications.

 # Code: How-to
 - In order to run the project, you need to open the 'Main' jupyter notebook and run it from top to bottom.